Hyperbolic models for CAT(0) spaces: Weak properness of actions

 For any $g\in G$ with $\dist_L(x,gx),\dist_L(y,gy)<\eps$, the curtains $h_1$, $h_2$, and $h_3$ all separate $gx$ from $gy$.
 From Lemma~\ref{lem:bottleneck}, we deduce that $\dist(x_2,gb)\le2L+\max\{\dist(x_1,x_2),\dist(x_2,x_3)\}+1$.
 In particular, $gb\subset gB$ meets $B$.
 By properness of the action of $G$ on $X$, there are only finitely many such $g$. \end{proof}

 \begin{remark} In fact, when considering WPD elements, we believe that one could weaken the assumptions of Proposition~\ref{prop:nonuniform_acylindricity} with more work.
-Namely, if one drops the assumption that the action of $G$ on $X$ is proper, then we expect that any WPD contracting isometry of $X$ is WPD on $X_L$. \end{remark}
+Namely, if one drops the assumption that the action of $G$ on $X$ is proper, then we expect that any WPD contracting isometry of $X$ is WPD on $X_L$.
+This would generalise the situation of \cite[Prop.~6.61]{genevois:hyperbolicities}. \end{remark}

 Since the existence of a loxodromic WPD element for an action on a hyperbolic space is equivalent to acylindrical hyperbolicity \cite{dahmaniguirardelosin:hyperbolically,osin:acylindrically}, we obtain the following.
 This simplifies the proof from \cite{sisto:contracting}.